DC Statehood to Go to House Floor for Vote on June 26

 Admission to the union would end powers the federal government has to review and stall local D.C. laws.

-In the 1990s, amid financial troubles and corruption scandals, Democrats and Republicans alike largely opposed statehood.
-Mendelson said Tuesday that D.C. currently runs its finances very well and is in a better position to endure financial disaster better than some states.
+That year, a statehood measure was shot down 277 to 153, with all but one Republican and many Democrats against it, the Washington Post reported.

-Former Vice President Joe Biden and more than twenty other Democrats who ran for the presidential nomination voiced support for statehood last year.
+Former Vice President Joe Biden and more than 20 other Democrats who ran for the presidential nomination voiced support for statehood last year.

+Mendelson said Tuesday that D.C. is better-run than it was in the 1990s, and is currently in a better position to endure financial disaster than some states.

 Stay with News4 for more on this developing story.